 School Age Center (SAC): (Grades K-5) Offers before and after school programs, full day summer care and camps during school vacations.
-Care is provided by trained staff and operations are subject to DoD Certification.
+Care is provided by trained staff and operations are subject to DoD Certification and accreditation requirements.

 SAC Philosophy: The foundation of the SAC program provides a comprehensive curriculum with a variety of experiences to promote children's physical, social and intellectual growth and general well-being.
 SAC promotes the development of children in accordance with their needs and abilities, and genuine interests of each child.
-Planned and developmentally appropriate activities promote learning and exploration in four service areas of sports, fitness and health options; life skills, citizenship, leadership opportunities, the arts, recreation & leisure activities, and academic support, mentoring and intervention.
+Planned and developmentally appropriate activities promote learning and exploration in five service areas of academic career development; the arts; character and leadership development; sports, fitness and recreation and health, wellness and life skills.
 It is our continuing effort to provide an environment that is warm, happy and supportive that promote every child's positive self-esteem.
 Professionally trained staff with strict adherence to health, safety and facility standards and the philosophy for creating a safe, nurturing environment adds up to offering the finest child care available.

-SAC Curriculum: Curriculum and programming centers around the four services areas.
+SAC Curriculum: Curriculum and programming centers around the five service areas.
 Children will have input into activity choices to ensure the activities meet their needs and interests.
 Documentation of child input into activities is on file in the program.
 Program choices are designed and implemented to meet a variety of child interests to cover a wide variety of skill, ability and interest levels.